 - The purchased home must be the primary residence of the borrowers.

-- The property must be single family or an FHA-approved condominium.
+- The property must be a single-family home, 2- to 4-unit multifamily, or an FHA-approved condominium.

-- Borrowers have to complete a HUD approved counseling session to ensure they understand the financial costs and legal requirements of the HECM.
+- Borrowers must complete a U.S. Department of Housing and Urban Development (HUD) approved counseling session to ensure they understand the financial costs and legal requirements of the HECM loan.